kyleiwaniec/w205Project/load/README.md

 - [ ] run scraper on all links to determine "spam links", and store in S3 for use by plugin
 - [ ] parse (potentially using ML) to determine "spam user", and store in S3 for use by plugin

+{color: red}
+#### Note from Sharmila
+Added load_tmp.sql for two reasons:1
+1) Unable to get partitions to work with load.sql.
+Also had to change the flume sink configuration.
+2) Added some more fields for extraction.
+Once we review the fields extracted as well as the best way to establish partitions, we can update load.sql and delete the load_tmp.sql.
+{color: red}